asavinov/prosto/README.md

 4  chips        1        4.0   4.0
 ```

 Although it looks like a normal table, the last column was derived from the data in other columns.
-In more realistic cases, column data and table data will be derived from columns in other tables.
+In more complex cases, column data and table data will be derived from columns in other tables.

 # Concepts